jasLogic/mipea/README.md

 ```

 #### Building the configure script
-When you have the GNU autotools installed you can simply clone this repository
+When you have the GNU autotools and libtool installed you can simply clone the
-and build the `configure` script and `Makefile.in` yourself.
+repository and build the `configure` script and `Makefile.in` yourself.
 ```
 $ git clone https://github.com/jasLogic/mipea.git
 $ cd mipea